 #7 Bravo effortlessly curb-stomping Baron, even with the latter summoning 3 Inves to help him.

-Suika Arms debut, starting with Kota using it to roll over nearly a dozen Inves, then switching to Armor Mode to beat the pulp out of a handful more.
-When the last Elementary eats a good half-dozen Lockseeds and goes straight to its Evolved state (a massive boar), Kota lends Ryugen the Sakura Hurricane and they give chase, followed by a Curb-Stomp Battle.
+Suika Arms debut, starting with Kouta using it to roll over nearly a dozen Inves, then switching to Armor Mode to beat the pulp out of a handful more.
+When the last Elementary eats a good half-dozen Lockseeds and goes straight to its Evolved state (a massive boar), Kouta lends Ryugen the Sakura Hurricane and they give chase, followed by a Curb-Stomp Battle.

-While he doesn't win, Bravo still gets credit for his reaction to Suika Arms: to grab an iron support beam and trying to smash Kota with it!
+While he doesn't win, Bravo still gets credit for his reaction to Suika Arms: to grab an iron support beam and trying to smash Kouta with it!

 #8 The debut of Baron's Mango arms.
 Complete with kick ass music in the background.

 Baron and Gaim both using their finishers together to take out the Invess.

 Mitsuzane effortlessly switching from sweet kid to bastard mode when Sid is around.

 #10 The first time we see Takatora henshin.
 There was a small part where he tosses his Lockseed into the air before loading it into his Driver.

 Before Micchy and Kaito, Kouta takes on 2 Invess at the same time and only getting hit ONCE.
 ONCE.
 He's really growing isn't he.